BakxY/VHDL-QQS/README.md

 ## Initial setup

 Before you can start using the VHDL-QQS extension, you'll need to perform a few initial setup steps.
-This ensures that the extension can correctly interact with your Quartus and QuestaSim installations.
+This ensures that the extension can correctly interact with your Quartus and, optionally, your QuestaSim installations.

-### 1. Setting quartus path
+### 1. Configuring VHDL-QQS Settings

-The extension needs to know the locations of your Quartus installation executable.
-You can configure these paths in the VS Code settings.
+The VHDL-QQS extension's behavior can be customized through VS Code settings.

 * Open VS Code settings:
     * File > Preferences > Settings (or Code > Preferences > Settings on macOS)
     * Alternatively, use the keyboard shortcut: Ctrl + , (or Cmd + , on macOS)

 * Search for "VHDL-QQS" in the settings search bar.
 This will filter the settings to show only those related to the extension.

-* Locate the following setting:
+* Configure the following settings as needed:

+#### 1.1 General Settings

+* `vhdl-qqs.tomlPath`: (Optional) The name of the TOML file used for project configuration.
+The default is `vhdl_ls.toml`.
+If you are using a different filename, change this setting.

+#### 1.2 Quartus Settings

-    * `vhdl-qqs.quartusBinPath`: Enter the path to your Quartus installation directory.
+* `vhdl-qqs.quartusBinPath`: (Required) Enter the *full path* to your Quartus installation's `bin` (or `bin64` on Windows) directory.
 This is usually the directory where `quartus` and `quartus_sh` is located.
-[Example: `/path/to/intelFPGA_lite/23.1/quartus/bin` or `C:\intelFPGA_lite\23.1\quartus\bin`]
+[Example: `/path/to/intelFPGA_lite/23.1/quartus/bin` or `C:\intelFPGA_lite\23.1\quartus\bin64`]

-* Make sure to enter the *full paths* to the directories or executables.

-### 2. Setting questa path

-The extension needs to know the locations of your Questa executable.
-You can configure these paths in the VS Code settings.

-* Open VS Code settings:
-    *   File > Preferences > Settings (or Code > Preferences > Settings on macOS)
-    *   Alternatively, use the keyboard shortcut: Ctrl + , (or Cmd + , on macOS)

-* Search for "VHDL-QQS" in the settings search bar.
-This will filter the settings to show only those related to the extension.

-* Locate the following setting:
+#### 1.3 QuestaSim Settings

+* `vhdl-qqs.questaFeatureFlag`: (Optional, but recommended if using QuestaSim) Set this to `true` to enable QuestaSim features within the extension.

-    * `vhdl-qqs.questaBinPath`: Enter the path to your Quartus installation directory.
-This is usually the directory where `vsim` is located.
-[Example: `/path/to/intelFPGA_pro/24.2/questa_fse/win64` or `C:\intelFPGA_pro\24.2\questa_fse\win64`]
+* `vhdl-qqs.questaBinPath`: (Required if `vhdl-qqs.questaFeatureFlag` is true) Enter the *full path* to your QuestaSim installation's `win64` (or equivalent for your OS) directory.
+This is where `vsim` is located.
+[Example: `C:\Program Files\intelFPGA_pro\24.2\questa_fse\win64`]

+* `vhdl-qqs.questaTestsPath`: (Required if `vhdl-qqs.questaFeatureFlag` is true) Enter the *relative path* from your Questa project file (`.mpf`) to the do file that runs all the simulations.
+This path is used to locate the test files.
+[Example: `..\compile.do`]

+#### 1.4 Important Notes about Paths

-* Make sure to enter the *full paths* to the directories or executables.
+* Make sure to enter the *full paths* to the directories or executables for Quartus and QuestaSim (if applicable).
+Relative paths are not supported for these settings.
+* If you are not using QuestaSim, you can leave the `vhdl-qqs.questaFeatureFlag`, `vhdl-qqs.questaBinPath`, and `vhdl-qqs.questaTestsPath` settings at their default values.

 ## Project Setup